Children's Comprehensive Bible Question Quiz

 -

-Who was king when Jesus was born?
+Who was the king when Jesus was born?

 b.
 Solomon, the wisest king, oversaw the birth of Jesus.